Tech-at-DU/React-Redux-Tetris-Tutorial/P01-Grid-Square/readme.md

 stylesheet.
 You can also make global changes to colors in one location.

+These changes won't make much visual change to the project so far.
+You need to put these in place so things can happen in the future!

 # Grid Square Appearance

-Now we need to define the appearance of a grid square.
+Now you need to define the appearance of a grid square.
 The grid squares all have a border style, and a width and a height.
 By defining these as variables it will be easier to make changes to the appearance of the grid squares through the variables at the top of the stylesheet.

-> [action]
->
-> Add the following to `/src/index.css`:
+Add the following to `/src/index.css`:
->

 ```css
 /* Grid Square */
 .grid-square {